python/cpython/Doc/bugs.rst

 To do this, search the bug database using the search box on the top of the page.

-If the problem you're reporting is not already in the bug tracker, go back to the Python Bug Tracker.
-If you don't already have a tracker account, select the "Register" link in the sidebar and undergo the registration procedure.
+If the problem you're reporting is not already in the bug tracker, go back to the Python Bug Tracker and log in.
+If you don't already have a tracker account, select the "Register" link or, if you use OpenID, one of the OpenID provider logos in the sidebar.
-Otherwise, if you're not logged in, enter your credentials and select "Login".
 It is not possible to submit a bug report anonymously.

 Being now logged in, you can submit a bug.
 Select the "Create New" link in the sidebar to open the bug reporting form.